The Narrative of John Smith: Themes

 A recurring theme in The Narrative is the idealization of science and the forces working in opposition.
 Smith praises the doctor for his altruistic work and discusses emerging theories for the betterment of mankind.
 He hopes for the near eradication of disease and criminal activity through invention and human moralistic evolution over time.
 This hope, from the perspective of a plagued man, becomes a continual source of hope.

 War and imperial power exemplifies a threat to the well-being of humanity in The Narrative.
 Smith's neighbor, the Major, appears a man of sixty in poor condition because of the past war, humbled by circumstances.
-Few days later, the old man enters Smith's room hotly, declaring war on the Russians for an event of little consequence.
+A few days later, the old man enters Smith's room hotly, declaring war on the Russians for an event of little consequence.
 The event strikes Smith as one who has little regard for human life and too much patriotic ambition.
 This mindset is set as the enemy of medicine, a force working to revive humanity.

 The role and value of women appears through Smith's observation of and interaction with the characters Mrs. Rundle and Miss Oliver.
 Smith consistently admirers Miss Oliver from his window, commissioning her based on her observed character rather than merit.
 His estimation of her (and as he reveals of womankind) is based primarily upon her sexuality and place within marriage, terming marriage “the great female destiny”.
 Mrs. Rundle, on the other hand, is valuable to Smith because of her friendship and service, though she is widowed with children.

 Religion is a topic of debate both between Smith and the doctor and Smith and the curate.
 Though the doctor tends to disagree with some of Smith's assertions regarding Anglican Protestantism, he nevertheless listens and interacts respectfully.
 The curate, on the other hand, readily condemns Smith, leaving offended by his opinions.
 The disjunction between the characters reflects and describes Smith's complications with organized religion.